 Huddersfield vs. Preston Grasshoppers – Kick Off 3.00pm

-The playing record between this week’s opponents sits just in favour of Huddersfield by 28 victories against 22 to Hoppers with two matches ending all square and one being cancelled.
-Meetings in Yorkshire are massively in favour of the home team with 18 victories against just 6, in fact it took Hoppers six visits and a period of eleven years to gain there first ever win in Huddersfield.
+The playing record between this week’s opponents sits in favour of Huddersfield by thirty victories against twenty three to Hoppers with two matches ending all square and one being cancelled.
+Meetings in Preston however are in favour of the home team with 17 victories against 9 and both drawn games being played at Lea.
 There was one other meeting between the two teams, this was a pre-season practice game at Lockwood Park before the start of the 2003/04 season when Hoppers ran riot, winning 79-19.
 This was however small consolation at the end of the season when we were relegated to North 1.

 There are a couple of games being played at Lightfoot Green this Saturday where the Second XV will be entertaining Caldy 2nd’s and the Fifths host Burnley 2nd’s and as the Sixths have a rest week some might like to join the travelling band of supporters on the 1869 Club coach to Huddersfield and renew old acquaintances from that part of the world?

 Coach to Huddersfield

 Anyone interested in travelling to Huddersfield with the 1869 Club will find a poster on the Noticeboard where they can add their names.
 The fare is £15 or £10 if sufficient numbers travel and as usual, accompanied juniors go for free.
 The trip is due to leave the clubhouse at 10.45 with a stop for lunch on the way.
 Departure from Lockwood Park will be the usual one hour after the final whistle with arrival back at Lightfoot Green around 7pm.
 Players parents and relatives are most welcome and can be picked up en-route if sufficient notice is given.